-For further control options, refer to General Considerations and Recommendations.
+For further control options, refer to the General Considerations and Recommendations section.

 N.B.
 Off-label use of anthelmintics that significantly reduce the burden of trans-mammary transmission of A. caninum from dam to pups has been described in published literature.
-These include,
+These include:

-- a spot-on formulation of imidacloprid 10% plus moxidectin 2.5% topical solution at day 56 of gestation ^{[1].} - fenbendazole 50mg/kg daily, from day 40 of gestation to 14 days post-whelping ^{[2].} - ivermectin intramuscular (300 μg/kg) on days 45 and 55 post conception ^[3]
+- Spot-on formulation of imidacloprid 10% plus moxidectin 2.5% at day 56 of gestation - Fenbendazole 50mg/kg daily, from day 40 of gestation to 14 days post-whelping [2]. - Ivermectin intramuscular (300 μg/kg) on days 45 and 55 post conception [3].

 All animal hookworms are zoonotic and may cause cutaneous larva migrans in people.
 Penetration of the ensheathed larvae produce a mild, self-limiting pruritic rash called 'ground itch'.
-A. braziliense may produce 'creeping eruptions', highly pruritic mobile linear or serpentlike dermal lesions.
-In Asia and Oceania, dogs act as reservoirs for A. ceylanicum, which produces patent (egg-positive) symptomatic hookworm disease in humans.
+Ancylostoma braziliense may produce 'creeping eruptions', highly pruritic mobile linear or serpent-like dermal lesions.
+In Asia and Oceania, dogs act as reservoirs for A. ceylanicum [4], which produces patent (egg-positive) symptomatic hookworm disease in humans.
 Non-patent immature A. caninum worms may cause eosinophilic enteritis in humans.
-Most infections appear asymptomatic.
+Most A. caninum infections in humans appear asymptomatic.

-- [1] Kramer F, Hammerstein R, Stoye M, Epe C. Investigations into the prevention of prenatal and lactogenic Toxocara canis infections in puppies by application of moxidectin to the pregnant dog, J. Vet Med.
-B Infect.
-Dis Vet Public Health.
-(2006) 53:218-223. - [2] Burke TM, Roberson EL, Fenbendazole treatment of pregnant bitches to reduce prenatal and lactogenic infections of Toxocara canis and Ancylostoma caninum in pups, J Am Vet Med Assoc.
-(1983) 183:987-990. - [3] Stoye M, Meyer O, Schnieder T, The Effect of Ivermectin on Reactivated Somatic Larva of Ancylostoma caninum Ercolani 1859 (Ancylostomidae) in the Pregnant Dog, Zentralbl Veterinarmed.
-(1989) 36:271-278.
+- [1] Kramer F, Hammerstein R, Stoye M, Epe C. Investigations into the prevention of prenatal and lactogenic Toxocara canis infections in puppies by application of moxidectin to the pregnant dog.
+J Vet Med B Infect Dis Vet Public Health.
+2006;53:218-223. - [2] Burke TM, Roberson EL.
+Fenbendazole treatment of pregnant bitches to reduce prenatal and lactogenic infections of Toxocara canis and Ancylostoma caninum in pups.
+J Am Vet Med Assoc.
+1983;183:987-990. - [3] Stoye M, Meyer O, Schnieder T. The effect of ivermectin on reactivated somatic larva of Ancylostoma caninum Ercolani 1859 (Ancylostomidae) in the pregnant dog.
+Zentralbl Veterinarmed.
+1989;36:271-278. - [4] Traub, RJ.
+Ancylostoma ceylanicum a re-emerging but neglected parasitic zoonosis.
+Int J Parasitol.
+2013;43:1009-1015.